uptonking/note4yaoo/lib-utils-layout-dockview-dev.md

 - pros
   - Choose from a simple splitview, gridview, collapsable panes or a full docking solution.
 Combine multiple for complex layouts.
-  - Built-in support for floating groups and groups in new windows with a supporting api for progmatic control.
+  - Built-in support for floating groups and groups in new windows with a supporting api for pragmatic control.
   - Drag and Drop tab to position your layout as well as interacting with external drag events.
   - dockview doesn't interfer with any drag and drop logic for other controls
   - 支持跨group的keyboard快捷键